oak-hu/oak-hu.github.io/index.md

 This site hosts some [personal writing](/about) and [tutorial essays](/writing/), but you'll probably be more interested in the work posted on my [Substack](https://offhandquibbles.substack.com/).

 The wallpaper is [adapted](https://en.wikipedia.org/wiki/Nano_Banana) from an photograph taken while visiting Wuzhen (<cjk>乌镇</cjk>), China, in August 2025.
 Since then, I've left the UK for Hostačov, Czechia (a rationality camp reunion) and New York City, USA (a philosophy conference).
+I'll next leave for San Salvador (an economics unconference).

 This site was set up with substantial help from Gemini and Claude.
 My email address is the concatenation of my first name, a period, my last name, and the string ‘@magd.ox.ac.uk’.